 - See Section D 17 for information about rental vehicles.

-- Business Travel Account (BTA) - The BTA account has been established through JPMorgan Chase and RIT's designated travel agencies specifically to handle air and rail transportation charges for RIT travelers.
-Use of the BTA simplifies charging transportation expenses and provides the lowest available fare at the time air or rail travel arrangements are made.
+- Central Travel Account (CTA) - The CTA account has been established through PNC and RIT's designated travel agencies specifically to handle air and rail transportation charges for RIT travelers.
+Use of the CTA simplifies charging transportation expenses and provides the lowest available fare at the time air or rail travel arrangements are made.
 See item 6 below for specific information regarding the designated travel agency.

 - NTID travelers should refer to item 8 below for information about the Government Travel Account (GTA).